ofigueira/ofigueira.github.io/index.md

 ## About My Project

-Fabricated online social network profiles are becoming increasingly sophisticated and thus harder to detect by real human users.
-Fake profiles have begun using more complex generative algorithms for both text and image generation to fool real users into trusting them.
-To determine how well users can identify fabricated profiles, we conduct a user study with offline social profiles created using generative text and image algorithms.
-Users are asked to rank each profile’s credibility, and we investigate their ability to detect fake accounts comparing inter-field and intra-field semantic, temporal, and stereotypical profile inconsistencies.
+Fake online social network (OSN) profiles created using natural language and image generation models are becoming increasingly sophisticated and thus harder to detect by traditional methods.
+In addition, current research focuses on improving the detection of intra-field inaccuracies and artifacts, meaning those that exist within a deep fake image or within generated text in isolation.
+However, personas and OSN profiles are built on a collection of multi-modal fields that must maintain both intra-field and inter-field consistency.
+This project aims to determine how intra-field and inter-field inconsistencies affect perceived trust by OSN users and how those inconsistencies compare with each other leveraging a user study with fake LinkedIn profiles created using generative text and image algorithms.

-*Check back at the end of the summer to access my Final Report on this research project.*
+*Check back soon to access my Final Report on this research project.*

 <!-- [My Final Report](files/finalreport.pdf) -->